-- Predominately hip rooflines - Low sloped 4/12 pitched roofs (increased roof pitches on narrower homes will be permitted to achieve suitable massing) - 2'-0" overhangs (or larger on features that are clear of sideyard setback requirements) - Horizontal banding or elements that accentuate the horizontal - Large windows in either traditional ribbon format or modern configurations
+- Predominately hip rooflines - Low sloped 4/12 pitched roofs (increased roof pitches on narrower homes will be permitted to achieve suitable massing) - 2'-0" overhangs (or larger on features that are clear of side yard setback requirements) - Horizontal banding or elements that accentuate the horizontal - Large windows in either traditional ribbon formator modern configurations

-4.3 MODERN (CORNERSTONE GATE)
+4.3 MODERN (CORNERSTONE GATE, CORNERSTONE POINT, CORNERSTONE PARK)

 Modern architecture is generally characterized by simplification of form and creation of ornament from the structure and theme of the building.
-It is a term applied to a movement with its exact definition and scope varying widely.
+It is a term applied to a movement with its exact defi and scope varying widely.
 Modern architecture began at the turn of the 20th century with efforts to reconcile the principles underlying architectural design with rapid technological advancement and the modernization of society.